akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 For example, you might choose to use the @extref:[DNS discovery](akka:discovery/index.html#discovery-method-dns) and bootstrap extensions.

-The Akka dependencies are available from Akka's library repository.
-To access them there, you need to configure the URL for this repository.

 @@@note
 The Akka dependencies are available from Akka’s secure library repository.
 To access them you need to use a secure, tokenized URL as specified at https://account.akka.io/token.
 @@@